daksh1069/BCI-Composite-Kernel-Stationary-CSP/readme.md

 Some Features are not working properly  like the Ranking System of Regions etc. Please contribute, if you feel like you can help me solve these issues without having to re-write the whole SVM Logic myself.
 Also, some modules like statstical test like Friedman's are still to be scripted.

+CK-CSP, CK-SCSP Quad Norm Integrated File is the Complete Script including RFE.
+CK-SCSP with Quad Norm and CK-CSP with Quad Norm contains the individual File ( These include more Plotting and visualization to help those exploring this domain. )
+ImportantModule.py Contains all the Necessary Modules for proper Functioning of Code I recommend newbies to go through this File thourougly once to get understand it.

 DataSet Used - BCI Competition iii, iv-a
 ==> https://www.bbci.de/competition/iii/#data_set_iva